-I'm a and old man woman trans person* other undisclosed and have a total combined savings & investments of about $.
-Right now, I'm retired saving money for retirement paying off debt .
+I'm a year old born in with dependents/children.
+I have a total combined savings & liquid investments of about .
+Right now, I'm .

 I'm hoping to retire when I'm years old.

-Given your SR and a net worth , if you continue to invest /yr, then you're on track to be financially independent in – at age .
+Given your savings rate and a net worth of , if you continue to invest /yr, then you're on track to be financially independent in year – at years old.

 This is where things start to get fun!
-There's now enough information to know a rough estimate of when you'd be financially independent – in at age .
+There's now enough information to know a rough estimate of when you'd be financially independent – in year at when you're years old.
 Let's dive into how we got to this number.